tanaikech/PDFApp/README.md

 - v1.0.6 (May 15, 2024)

   1. A new method of "addPageNumbers" was added.
 [Ref](#addpagenumbers) This method adds the page numbers to each page of the PDF.

+- v1.0.7 (May 15, 2024)

+  1. The method of "addPageNumbers" was updated.
+[Ref](#addpagenumbers) When a number is used to the property `x` instead of "left", "center", and "right", the inputted number is directly used.

 [TOP](#top)